"If

 others who are in authority over us, or are in places of high responsibility ...
 This is

-good and pleases God our Savior."
-(1 Tim.
-2:1-3)
+good and pleases God our Savior" (1 Tim.
+2:1-3).

-love through prayer, respect, honor, and obedience.
-God expects us, too, to
+through prayer, respect, honor, and obedience.
+God expects us, too, to "love"

-"love" our government, whatever party leads it.
+our government, whatever party leads it.

 Do we obey laws?

-"Remind your people to obey the government and its officers,
+"Remind your people to obey the government and its officers, and

-3:1-30 describes how three young Hebrew men refused Nebuchadnezzars
+3:1-30 describes how three young Hebrew men refused Nebuchadnezzars command

-into the lions den after disobeying Darius edict forbidding prayer to anyone
+lions den after Darius forbade prayer to anyone but him (Daniel 6:1-28).

-serve everyone honestly and fairly, even when lobbyists or party leaders pressure us to do
+"neighbors" to serve them honestly and fairly, even when lobbyists or party

 Do we recognize government workers as "Gods servants?"

-"But maybe she hasnt left the parking lot yet."
-Excusing herself, she went
+hasnt left the parking lot yet."
+Excusing herself, she went out the back door.

-out the back door.
-Minutes later, she returned with the librarys local history
+Minutes later, she returned, with the librarys local history expert in tow!

 That lady was courteous, polite, and patient.
 She never so much as